 • A dissertation is based on analysis and the concepts on that subject.

-• A dissertation explains the learning experience of the student in the process of acquiring the knowledge and not just the literature facts that are stated in the books.
+• A dissertation explains the learning experience of the student in the process of acquiring knowledge and not just the literature facts that are stated in the books.

 Thesis